Something went wrong

 Electricity use for home heating in Middlesex

-Electric heat pump systems for home heating are gaining popularity in Middlesex.
-Since 2016, the number of homes heating with electricity increased from 405,055 to 610,876, a 51% change.
+Electric heat pump systems for home heating are increasing in demand in Middlesex.
+Since 2022, the number of homes heating with electricity jumped from 509,852 to 610,876, a 20% change.

 Adoption of solar home heating systems in Middlesex

-Solar is the most environmentally friendly of all heating fuels.
+Out of all fuels, solar is the safest for the environment.
 With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-As it stands today, 9,580 homes in Middlesex are heated with active solar arrays.
-This is a 296% gain from 2016, when 2,421 homes used active solar heating.
+Currently, 9,580 homes in Middlesex are heated with active solar arrays.
+This is a 51% gain from 2022, when 6,361 homes used active solar heating.

 Middlesex County Heating Oil Trends